-Best Trash Can of 2020
+Best Trash Can of 2021

-As one of the most expensive products on our list, the simplehuman 45l Rectangular Kitchen Step Soft-Close has a similar performance to the Amazon Basics, while looking far classier.
-If you are searching for a conversation starter or something to elevate your kitchen aesthetic, then you won't be disappointed with this model.
-However, if you want to continue using the convenient bag storage holder, you will need to purchase the proprietary trash bags, which can be more spendy than run-of-the-mill supermarket trash bags.
+The simplehuman 45l Rectangular Kitchen Step Soft-Close is one of the most expensive products on our list and has a similar performance to the Amazon Basics, but with a far classier look.
+If you are searching for a conversation starter or something to elevate your kitchen aesthetic, then this model won't disappoint.
+If you want to continue using the convenient bag storage holder, however, you will need to purchase the proprietary trash bags, which can be more spendy than run-of-the-mill supermarket trash bags.

 Compact and sturdy, the Umbra Grand Swing Top is simple and straightforward at a low price.
 It's easy to access and satisfying to use, making it a great college student option.
-The full plastic body makes it easy to clean, and if it gets knocked over, it's easy to put back together.
+The full plastic body is easy to clean, and if it gets knocked over, it's easy to put back together.

-This model does come in as one of the most affordable on the list, making it a great option to add to your kitchen for capacity and a sleek look at a much lower price point than the full stainless steel models.
+This model does come in as one of the most affordable on the list, making it a great option to add to your kitchen for its capacity and sleek look at a much lower price point than the full stainless steel models.